connie-feng/connie-feng.github.io/_posts/2000-01-03-feel-better.md

 * You are not your emotions.
 * You can decide to be happy.

+## The Four Agreements
+* Don't take anything personally.
+Even if someone insults you to your face, it's not because of you - it's because of him/herself.
+* Do your best.
+But realize that your best is always changing.
+It will be different when you wake up in the morning, refreshed and ready for a new day, versus at the end of a long day.
+It will be different when you're sick.
+When you're happy or sad.
+Your best will change every day, every hour, every minute.
+* Humans are the only ones that punish themselves thousands of times for the same mistake.
+Other creatures only pay once for a mistake.
+Don't punish yourself more than once for the same mistake.
+Don't punish others over and over again for the same mistake.
+True justice is paying for something once; injustice is paying for it over and over again.

 ### Stress + Worry
 * Don't worry about stuff you can't control.
 * Think about your worst week of sophomore year...
 If you can survive that week, you can survive anything!
 * Everything seems like the end of the world when you're going through it.
 * “No good sittin' worryin' abou' it.
 What's comin' will come, an' we'll meet it when it does.” - Hagrid
+* Stop worrying about your parents.
+It makes them feel bad.

 ### Comparisons + Negativity
 * Stop comparing your normal to someone else's highlights.